 Another type of immunotherapy (also known as biologic therapy) makes use of chemicals that occur naturally in the body.
 One therapy you are likely to hear about is injectable interferon (IFN) alpha-2b, the only drug with FDA approval to treat “high-risk” Stage II and Stage III melanomas.
 High-risk melanomas are tumors that have a high chance of recurring (such as those that are ulcerated or over 4 mm thick) or have spread to the nearby lymph nodes.
 At first, IFN alpha-2b appeared to increase overall 5-year survival.
 After further study, it proved to give patients a longer period without relapse, extending their disease-free interval to an average of 9 months, but did not lengthen overall survival.
 It has significant flu-like side effects.

 Tumor necrosis factor (tumor-killing) factor is another of these naturally occurring substances.
-Both of these — especially interferon-alpha — are produced by white cells (lymphocytes) when they come in contact with tumor cells, viruses or other harmful substances, and have been shown to kill a number of tumors, including melanomas.
+Both of these — especially interferon alpha-2b — are produced by white cells (lymphocytes) when they come in contact with tumor cells, viruses or other harmful substances, and have been shown to kill a number of tumors, including melanomas.
 They have some anti-angiogenic properties as well.
 However, both drugs have significant side effects that can limit their use.
-And while interferon-alpha is FDA-approved, tumor necrosis factor is not.
+And while interferon alpha-2b is FDA-approved, tumor necrosis factor is not.

 Lymphokines, immune chemicals naturally produced by the white blood cells in small quantities, are being used for Stage IV patients.
-They may also be produced by white blood cells that have been specially stimulated by antigens, a basic part of the immune system, to make them better “killers”of malignant cells.
+They may also be produced by white blood cells that have been specially stimulated by antigens, a basic part of the immune system, to make them better “killers” of malignant cells.
 The best known of these therapies uses the injectable lymphokine interleukin-2 (IL-2), with or without the addition of interferon alpha or other biotherapies and chemotherapies.
 It enters melanoma cells and attacks them.
-High-dose IL-2 (“Proleukin”), in fact, is the only FDA-approved immunotherapy used to treat Stage IV metastatic melanoma.
+High-dose IL-2 (“Proleukin”) was the first FDA-approved immunotherapy used to treat Stage IV metastatic melanoma.
 It is associated with very significant side effects when given in high doses, but has been found to increase disease-free and overall survival in some patients.
-About 10-16 percent of carefully selected patients on IL-2 regimens respond to the drug, and about 60 percent of those patients have significantly extended lives.
+About 10-16 percent of carefully selected patients on IL-2 regimens respond to the drug, with 6 percent having complete responses (remissions), and about 60 percent of the complete responders have significantly extended lives.